nichnaib/shell-address-book/README.md

 # shell-address-book
-Simple address-book written in bash
+Simple address-book written in bash for a university project